Connect with us

 Bia Neuroscience develops sleep mask utilizing neurofeedback technology

-An early-stage company in Vancouver has developed an innovative new sleep mask that can help users get improved rest, adjust to new time zones and even assist with meditation.
+A seed-stage Vancouver company has developed an innovative new sleep mask that can help users get improved rest, adjust to new time zones and assist with meditation.

 The Bia Smart Sleep Mask developed by Bia Neuroscience is currently in the pre-order stage with the first products being shipped in Q4 this year.
 It utilizes neurofeedback technology, which measures brain activity through the use of infrared light.

-Co-Founder and CEO Michael Byrne told Mugglehead on Wednesday that the Bia mask was different from other sleep masks because of its capability to measure brain activity and improve a user’s sleep cycle.
+Co-Founder and CEO Michael Byrne explained to Mugglehead that the Bia mask was different from other sleep masks because of its capability to measure brain activity and improve a user’s sleep cycle.

-It is equipped with an inertial measurement unit (IMU), several different sensors, a microphone and a mobile application to go along with it.
+It is equipped with an inertial measurement unit (IMU), several different sensors and a microphone.
+It has a mobile application to go along with it too.

 The mask plays what the company calls “spheric sound,” which is said to calm the vagus nerve in the brain responsible for a person’s heart rate, breathing rate, mood and blood pressure.
 Bia Neuroscience says it relieves stress and has been shown to improve deep sleep by 100 per cent.